 A great example of this is in The Ritz Carlton Hotel’s customer service standards.
 This boils down to three steps: a warm and sincere greeting, calling the guest by their name, and the anticipation and fulfillment of the guests’ needs.

 By laying down this admittedly simple framework of making the customer feel welcome, stellar customer service is guaranteed regardless of the industry you’re in.
+To frame the best loyalty marketing strategy, it’s advised to consult a loyalty marketing company.

 2. Use customer sentimentality to your advantage